-Since the total emissions from the facility will continue to be limited to 49,999 lb-VOC/year, it is not possible for a project at this facility to exceed the SB288 Modification threshold.
-Therefore, this project will not trigger an SB288 modification.
+Since the total emissions from the facility will continue to be limited to 49,999 lb-VOC/year, it is not possible for a project at this facility to exceed the SB288 Modification threshold of 50,000 lb-VOC/year.
+Therefore, this project will not trigger an SB288 Modification.